singh-sheetal/less-tutorial/Less.md

 What is Less?
-Less adds more to the functionality of the CSS.
+Less is a preprocessor that adds more to the functionality of the CSS.

 Variables:
 Example: